prakharmrsl/easypcceo.github.io/pages/cpu/cpu.md

 As long as your CPU is a good pair for your graphics card, you won't have an issue running most games.
 But if your CPU bottlenecks your graphics card, you're going to run into some problems.

+For example, you wouldn't want to pair a Pentium CPU with a new [RTX 2060](/cpu/rtx-2060/).

 That's why it's important to use the right CPU/GPU combo depending on the types of games you want to play and how demanding the games will be.

 However, not *all* games rely primarily on the GPU - some may use more of the GPU than you may think.